grantcarthew/node-console-probe/README.md

 ## Rational

 There are many amazing packages on `npm`.
 Many of those packages are not well documented.
 Rather than go straight to reading source code I wrote `console-probe` to inspect objects and discover methods and properties.
-Using Node.js with inspect is often a better approach however I don't always have it running.
-This is when `console-probe` comes in handy.
+Using Node.js with inspect is often a better approach however I don't always have it running; this is when `console-probe` comes in handy.

 ## Function